-As a primary health care organization, we make special efforts to serve people who have a higher risk of poor health, or people who are having difficulty finding health care because of language, cultural barriers, poverty or isolation.
-We consider the social, emotional and financial needs of our clients, since these factors affect a person's health.
+As a primary health care organization, we make special efforts to serve people with higher risk of poor health, or people having difficulty finding health care because of language or cultural barriers, poverty, or isolation.
+We consider the social, emotional, and financial needs of our clients, since these factors affect a person’s health.

 - Physical assessments and treatment